-BOOKINGS ARE OPEN for our 2014 Centre for Faith & Culture Oxford Summer School in conjunction with The Thomas More College of Liberal Arts, NH.
+BOOKINGS ARE STILL OPEN for our 2014 Centre for Faith & Culture Oxford Summer School in conjunction with The Thomas More College of Liberal Arts, NH.
 The two week programme is titled ‘Between Tiber and Thames: The Soul of Post-Reformation England’, and will take place 7th-21st August.
-Undergraduate students wishing to participate and gain accreditation should email email@example.com.
-All others should email Tessa at firstname.lastname@example.org.
+Undergraduate students wishing to participate and gain accreditation should apply via Thomas More.
+All others should email Teresa at email@example.com.

-We will be exploring the history, literature, and spirituality of Catholic Britain from its flowering in the late middle ages through the period of destruction and persecution, and into its resurgence in the modern age.
-Focusing on the lives, context, style, and impact of writers such as Shakespeare, John Henry Newman, Gerard Manley Hopkins, G. K. Chesterton, and the Inklings, we look at the vocation of the Christian, and most importantly the Catholic writer, in witnessing to Christ in a hostile environment.
-We also wrestle with the deeper question of what it means to be human, and examine the vision of humanity, imperilled by the English Reformation, which the writers of the 19th- and 20th- century Catholic revival tried to recover and reclaim.
-Details will be posted shortly to out ‘summer school’ page.
+We will be exploring the history, literature, and spirituality of Catholic Britain from its flowering in the late middle ages through the period of destruction and persecution and into its resurgence in the modern age.
+Focusing on the lives, context, style, and impact of writers such as Shakespeare, John Henry Newman, Gerard Manley Hopkins, G. K. Chesterton, and the Inklings, we look at the vocation of the Christian and most importantly the Catholic writer in witnessing to Christ in a hostile environment.
+We also wrestle with the deeper question of what it means to be human, and examine the vision of humanity imperilled by the English Reformation, which the writers of the 19th- and 20th- century Catholic Revival tried to recover and reclaim.
+Details will be found on our ‘Summer School‘ page on the left.

 RECENTLY the second in our Interfaith Colloquium Series in conjunction with The Tabah Foundation was held at St Benet’s Hall, Oxford on Saturday 1st March.
 The series brings together Christian and Islamic thinkers to engage in a conversation about notions of society, the secular, and the human vocation.
 The topic was ‘Humanising Work’, and the speakers were Dr Karim Lahham (stone carver and barrister), Warwick Pethers (traditional Gothic architect), Roy Peachey (teacher and writer), and Dr Talal al-Azem (Oriental Institute and Pembroke College).

-BOOKS Stratford’s latest book, The Radiance of Being: Dimensions of Cosmic Christianity, from Angelico Press, is available for purchase through us (email email@example.com or contact our distributers ‘Prompt Reply’ directly), along with his other Angelico Press titles, Beauty in the Word and All Things Made New.
-A sequel to Radiance on social doctrine called Not As the World Gives: The Way of Creative Justice is to appear later in 2014.
+Stratford Caldecott‘s long-awaited book on Catholic Social Teaching, Not As the World Gives: The Way of Creative Justice, will be out very soon from Angelico Press, under the brand new Second Spring imprint!
+The prequel, The Radiance of Being: Dimensions of Cosmic Christianity, also from Angelico Press, is available for purchase through us (email email@example.com), along with his other Angelico Press titles, Beauty in the Word and All Things Made New.
 We also have in stock his book on the great Catholic writer J.R.R.
 Tolkien and the spiritual meaning of Middle-earth, The Power of the Ring, which was released recently by Crossroad as an expanded and revised edition of the now out-of-print Secret Fire published by DLT.
 A Spanish edition of the same book, El poder del Anillo, is now available as well as Italian and Russian translations.
 You can read more about books by the Directors of Second Spring under ‘Books>Recommended Books’ in the navigation menu.